Austin, Texas

 Austin (/ˈɔːstɪn/ AW-stin) is the capital city of the U.S. state of Texas.
-With a population of 961,855 at the 2020 census, it is the 13th-most populous city in the U.S., fifth-most populous city in Texas, and second-most populous U.S. state capital (after Phoenix, Arizona), while the Austin metro area with an estimated 2.55 million residents is the 25th-largest metropolitan area in the nation.
+With a population of 961,855 at the 2020 census, it is the 12th-most populous city in the U.S., fifth-most populous city in Texas, and second-most populous U.S. state capital (after Phoenix, Arizona), while the Austin metro area with an estimated 2.55 million residents is the 25th-largest metropolitan area in the nation.
 Austin is the county seat and most populous city of Travis County, with portions extending into Hays and Williamson counties.
 Incorporated on December 27, 1839, it has been one of the fastest-growing large cities in the United States since 2010.

 Located in Central Texas within the greater Texas Hill Country, it is home to numerous lakes, rivers, and waterways, including Lady Bird Lake and Lake Travis on the Colorado River, Barton Springs, McKinney Falls, and Lake Walter E. Long.
-Evidence of human activity in the region is estimated to date back at least 11,200 years ago, with early habitation by Clovis peoples and later by American Indian groups such as the Tonkawa.
 Austin and San Antonio are approximately 80. mi apart, and both fall along the I-35 corridor.
 This combined metropolitan region of San Antonio–Austin has approximately 5 million people.
 Austin is the southernmost state capital in the contiguous United States and is considered a Gamma + level global city as categorized by the Globalization and World Cities Research Network.